-Annual cash incentives are intended to reward Company and individual performance by providing executive officers with an opportunity to receive additional cash compensation based on the NEO's individual performance, the Company's performance relative to objective and the Compensation Committee's assessment of how well the executive officer performed his or her role during the applicable year.
+Annual cash incentive bonuses are intended to reward individual performance by providing executive officers with an opportunity to receive additional cash compensation based on the individual executive's performance, the Company's performance relative to corporate objectives and the Compensation Committee's assessment of how well the executive officer performed his or her role in contributing to stockholder value during the applicable year.

 Target Setting.

-Cash bonus targets, expressed as a percentage of base salary, for all NEOs and other executive management, were set within a range that is competitive with cash bonuses paid to comparable officers at the companies in our Peer Group.
+Cash bonus targets, expressed as a percentage of base salary, for the CEO, CFO, NEOs and all other members of executive management, were set within a range that is competitive with cash incentive bonuses paid to comparable officers at the companies in our Peer Group.
 While the CEO recommends each officer's cash bonus target (other than for the CEO) to the Compensation Committee, the Compensation Committee has the discretion to adjust each officer's target as it deems appropriate.
 Potential reasons for adjusting cash bonus targets include the impact of the officer's position on the Company's results and how the officer's base salary, upon which the bonus is based, has increased historically.
 The length of time an officer has been in his or her current role and how the officer's role fits within the hierarchy of the Company are also considered.

-Elements of Bonus.
-Each cash bonus target consists of two elements (other than for the CEO whose individual objectives are fundamentally the same as the Company objectives): a Company performance element and an individual performance element.
-The targets and the relative weighting of objectives for the NEOs in 2019 were as follows:
+Elements of Cash Bonus.

+Each cash bonus target opportunity consists of two elements (other than for the CEO whose individual objectives are fundamentally the same as the Company objectives): a Company performance element and an individual performance element.
+The targets and the relative weighting of objectives for the NEOs in 2020 were as follows:

-Target Bonus (as a % of 0 iting of ectives
+Target Bonus (as a % of Weighting of Objectives

 Position/Level Base Salary) Company Individual

 Jack A. Khattar 75% 100% 0%

+James P. Kelly 45% 60% 40%

 Gregory S. Patrick 40% 60% 40%

 Padmanabh P. Bhatt, Ph.D.
 35% 60% 40%

 Stefan K.F.
 Schwabe, M.D., Ph.D.
 40% 60% 40%

 Tami T. Martin, R.N., Esq.
-30% 60% 40%
+35% 60% 40%